BonsaiDen/JavaScript-Garden/doc/en/function/scopes.md

 ### Name Resolution Order

-All scopes in JavaScript, including the *global scope*, have the special name [`this`](#function.this) defined in them, which refers to the *current object*.
+All scopes in JavaScript, including the *global scope*, have the special name [`this`](#function.this), defined in them, which refers to the *current object*.

-Function scopes also have the name [`arguments`](#function.arguments) defined in them which contains the arguments that were passed to a function.
+Function scopes also have the name [`arguments`](#function.arguments), defined in them, which contains the arguments that were passed to a function.

 For example, when trying to access a variable named `foo` inside the scope of a function, JavaScript will lookup the name in the following order:

- 1. In case there is a `var foo` statement in the current scope use that.
+ 1. In case there is a `var foo` statement in the current scope, use that.
- 2. If one of the function parameters is named `foo` use that.
+ 2. If one of the function parameters is named `foo`, use that.
- 3. If the function itself is called `foo` use that.
+ 3. If the function itself is called `foo`, use that.
- 4. Go to the next outer scope and start with **#1** again.
+ 4. Go to the next outer scope, and start with **#1** again.

 > **Note:** Having a parameter called `arguments` will **prevent** the creation
 > of the default `arguments` object.